sciZer0/7/v/README.md

 On the Vote Blockchain, there is a special type of account — Protocol&User Controlled Account (PUCA).

-The state of such an account (PUCA) is modified/controlled by 2 special inbuilt programs —  System Program 1 and System Program 2.
+The state of such an account (PUCA) is modified/controlled by the 2 special inbuilt programs — System Program 1 and System Program 2.

 System Program 1 is a special inbuilt code that modifies/controls the account's state, and is completely the same as Solana's System Program.

-System Program 2 is a special inbuilt code that modifies/controls the account's state according to the Automated Donations Program — which, in turn, features the monthly rate of Automated Donations.
+System Program 2 is a special inbuilt code that modifies/controls the account's state only according to the Automated Donations Program — which, in turn, features the monthly rate of Automated Donations.

 *As mentioned above, on the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.*